 In February 2015, the Company received notice that it had been awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three year period related to the development of the Company's phase 2b clinical program for MDNA55.
-On an ongoing basis, we must demonstrate that the expenditures are eligible using CPRIT's criteria, show proof that we have 50% matching funds available, that development milestones have been achieved and that best efforts have been made to establish substantial project related expenses within the state of Texas.
-In October 2017 the Company was granted a one-year extension to the grant allowing expenses to be claimed over a four year period ending February 28, 2019 and on February 4, 2019 the Company was granted an additional six month extension allowing expense to be claimed until August 31, 2019 and on July 25, 2019 an additional six month extension was granted to February 28, 2020 and on January 6, 2020 an additional six month extension was granted to August 28, 2020.
+In October 2017, the Company was granted a one-year extension to the grant allowing expenses to be claimed over a four-year period ending February 28, 2019.
+On February 4, 2019 the Company was approved for a further six-month extension ending August 31, 2019, on July 25, 2019 an additional six-month extension was granted to February 28, 2020 and on January 6, 2020 an additional six-month extension was granted to August 28, 2020.

-Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$12.7 million from CPRIT as of December 31, 2019.
+Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$12.7 million from CPRIT as of June 30, 2020.
 The Company is eligible to receive the remaining US\$1.4 million upon the achievement of certain criteria as determined by CPRIT, from time to time.
 There can be no assurances that the balance of such grants will be received from CPRIT.

-Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, proof the Company has raised 50% matching funds and that best efforts have been made to establish substantial project related expenses within the state of Texas.
-If the Company is found to have used any grant proceeds for purposes other than intended, is in violation of the terms of the grant, or relocates the majority of its project related operations outside of the state of Texas, then the Company may be required to repay any grant proceeds received.
-There can be no assurances that the Company will continue to meet the necessary CPRIT criteria or that CPRIT will continue to advance additional funds to the Company.
+Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, proof the Company has raised 50% matching funds and maintaining substantial functions of the Company related to the project grant in Texas as well as using Texas-based subcontractor and collaborators wherever possible.
+There can be no assurances that the Company will continue to meet the necessary CPRIT criteria, satisfactorily achieve milestones, or that CPRIT will continue to advance additional funds to the Company.